mrmarkuz/ns8-headscale/README.md

       runagent -m headscale1 podman exec -ti headscale-app headscale apikeys create

-- Setup the API key and the FQDN in headscale UI
+- Setup the API key and the FQDN in headscale UI for versions <= 1.0.4

+- Setup the API key or OIDC for Headplane for versions >= 1.0.5

 - It's possible to secure the Headscale UI /web path by adding address restrictions in the HTTP route `headscale1-web`

+- To secure Headplane /admin path, address restrictions can be added to the HTTP route `headscale1-headplane`

 ## Uninstall